avenirs-esr/karuta-deployer/README.md

 `./gradlew tomcatStart`

-Connect to the karuta app and import zip into `etc/model/` in the order of file names.
+Connect to the Karuta app and import the ZIP files that are into `etc/model/` in the order of file names.